9 Reasons Sioux Falls is the perfect stop on a cross-country road trip

 7. One of the best urban bike trails in America

 Fodor’s recently named the Big Sioux River Recreation Trail and Greenway one of the best in the US.
-It starts at the waterfalls and winds its way for nearly 30 miles along the Big Sioux River, looping through urban and rural areas.
+It starts at the waterfalls and winds its way for over 34 miles along the Big Sioux River, looping through urban and rural areas.
 And while it may be called a “bike path,” many people walk, jog, and rollerblade it, too.
 This just might be the best way to get to know Sioux Falls and discover parts of the city you wouldn’t have otherwise stumbled on.